elixir-explorer/explorer/README.md

 ```sh
 asdf install rust nightly-2023-02-14
 ```

+It's possible that you may need to install [`CMake`](https://cmake.org/) in order to build the project, if that is not already installed.

 Once you have made your changes, run `mix ci`, to lint and format both Elixir and Rust code.